All you need to know

 Further, I don’t think it’s a good idea to politicize technological development.
 That’s not the way the best ideas win.

 Sky-rocketing carbon taxes, “cap’n’trade”, misguided subsidies and general waste of money will make us all poorer, which probably in the end will be detrimental for the environment from all aspects.
-Environmental care increases as societies grow more wealthy, so that’s probably what we should focus on instead.
+Environmental care increases as societies grow wealthier, so that’s probably what we should focus on instead.
 Wealthier societies also grow more resilient to all kinds of disasters, including climate change, natural or not.

 It’s true that some investments in renewable energy and “green” technology will stimulate economic growth, but if anthropogenic global warming is non-existent, most of it will be a waste and of now use.